nautobot/nautobot/nautobot/docs/development/style-guide.md

 * _Added in version 1.4_: `NautobotModelSerializer` will automatically add serializer fields for `id`, `created`/`last_updated` (if applicable), `custom_fields`, `computed_fields`, and `relationships`, so there's generally no need to explicitly declare these fields in `.Meta.fields` of each serializer class.
 Similarly, `TaggedObjectSerializer` and `StatusModelSerializerMixin` will automatically add the `tags` and `status` fields when included in a serializer class.

+* _Added in version 1.4_: API Views for most models should inherit from `nautobot.extras.api.views.NautobotModelViewSet`.
+Only use more abstract base classes such as `ModelViewSet` where absolutely required.

 ## Branding

 * When referring to Nautobot in writing, use the proper form "Nautobot," with the letter N. The lowercase form "nautobot" should be used in code, filenames, etc.